 Check out our 5-day free trial today:

 How Much Time Do You Have Before the Real SAT?

-If you take the PSAT in 2021, you will be a sophomore or a junior.
+If you take the PSAT in 2021 or 2022, you will be a sophomore or a junior.
 Depending on which grade you're in now, you might have more or less time between the PSAT and the SAT.

-It depends on how early you want to get started with taking the SAT.
-You could decide to take it in the spring of 2021 to become familiar with the test format and have plenty of time to study based on your weak areas before retaking.
+How much time you have before the real SAT will depend on how early you decide to take it!
+For instance, you could decide to take the SAT in the spring or summer after your sophomore year to become familiar with the test format and have plenty of time to study based on your weak areas before retaking.
 You could also wait until your junior fall to take it for the first time, if you are hoping to avoid a retake and want to get some studying in over the summer.